proud-stories/proud-stories/README.md

 ```sdk.dir=/Users/USERNAME/Library/Android/sdk``` (Mac) <br>
 ```sdk.dir=C:\\Users\\USERNAME\\AppData\\Local\\Android\\sdk``` (Windows)

-Then from the root directory get dependencies with `npm install`.
+Then from the root directory get dependencies with `npm install`.for communities with video sharing foll

+#### Environment variables

+For authentication we use Auth0.
+Sign up and obtain credentials from [link to auth0] and add them to a `.env` file in the root directory following `.env.example`.

 #### Running the app in emulator with Android SDK